RichardRed0x/politeia-digest/issue-006.md

 ## About this issue

-Content for this edition was authored by @richardred
+Content for this edition was authored by @richardred, with contributions from @bee

 Also available on [medium](https://medium.com/politeia-digest/issue-5-nov-14-nov-20-2018-62e8aed223b7).